codetheweb/tuyapi/README.md

 See the [setup instructions](docs/SETUP.md) for how to find the needed parameters.

+## 📝 Notes
+- Only one TCP connection can be in use with a device at once.
+If using this, do not have the app on your phone open.
+- Some devices ship with older firmware that may not work with `tuyapi`.
+If you're experiencing issues, please try updating the device's firmware in the offical app.

 ## 📓 Docs

 See the [docs](https://codetheweb.github.io/tuyapi/index.html).

-**IMPORTANT**: Only one TCP connection can be in use with a device at once.
-If testing this, do not have the app on your phone open.

 ## TODO